spex-lang/spex-lang.github.io/src/motivation.md

 talking about syntax.

 OpenAPI specifications are written in JSON or YAML, which verbose and hard to read.
-Just like the world is slowly realsing that these formats are bad for configuration, due to not being well-specified and lacking abstraction abilities, it seems that slowly people are realising that for the same reasons JSON or YAML are also bad specification languages.
+Just like the world is slowly realising that these formats are bad for configuration, due to not being well-specified and lacking abstraction abilities, it seems that slowly people are realising that for the same reasons JSON or YAML are also bad specification languages.